 Mr. Thomson served as a Captain in the U. S. Army.
 He graduated from Washington & Lee University in 1977 and Washington & Lee School of Law in 1983.
 Mr. Thomson received the Rising Star Award by the Virginia Democratic Party when he was elected prosecutor for the City of Winchester.
 He has tried over 200 felony jury trials and thousands of other cases in his career.

 Griffin Law is pleased to provide internships for local students interested in a career in the law.
-Pictured are three interns who have worked for Griffin Law this year.
-Gus Thomson (left) is a junior at George Mason University; Allie Cooper (center) is a junior at the College of William & Mary; and Jim Thomson (right) recently graduated from Christopher Newport University and begins his first year of law school at Appalachian School of Law this fall.
+Pictured are three interns who worked for Griffin Law and are now licensed attorneys.
+Gus Thomson (left) graduated from West Virginia College of Law in 2022; Allie Cooper (center) graduated from Elon University School of Law in 2021; and Jim Thomson (right) graduated from Appalachian School of Law in 2020.